Today’s reading: Joshua 1-6

 That last verse is one of my daughter’s favorite verses.
-She learned it at a very young age, while participating in children’s Bible quizzing.
-She has spoken that verse out loud many times to remind her of God’s command.
-She has written it on her mirror and even sang the song she learned in quizzing – “Have I not commanded you, be strong and courageous.
+She learned it at a very young age and often wrote it on her mirror or spoke it out loud to remind herself of God’s words to Joshua: “Have I not commanded you, be strong and courageous.
 Do not be terrified.
 Don’t be discouraged.
-For the Lord your God will be with you wherever you go.” – Joshua 1:9
+For the Lord your God will be with you wherever you go.”
+Joshua 1:9

 Joshua’s faith and obedience were tested in the first city they came to.
 God told Joshua – you have never been this way before, SO FOLLOW ME for tomorrow I will do AMAZING things among you (3:3-5).

 The Lord told Joshua, “Today I will begin to make you a great leader in the eyes of the Israelites.
 They will know that I am with you, just as I was with Moses.
 Give this command to the priests who carry the Ark of the Covenant: ‘When you reach the banks of the Jordan River, take a few steps into the river and stop there.’” – Joshua 3:7-8